The Abyss

 The Abyss is a 1989 American science fiction film written and directed by James Cameron and starring Ed Harris, Mary Elizabeth Mastrantonio, and Michael Biehn.
-When an American submarine sinks in the Caribbean, a US search and recovery team works with an oil platform crew, racing against Soviet vessels to recover the boat.
+When an American submarine sinks in the Caribbean, a U.S. search and recovery team works with an oil platform crew, racing against Soviet vessels to recover the boat.
 Deep in the ocean, they encounter something unexpected.

-The film was released on August 9, 1989, receiving generally positive reviews and grossed $89.8 million.
-It won the Academy Award for Best Visual Effects and was nominated for three more Academy Awards.
+The film was released on August 9, 1989 by 20th Century Fox, receiving generally positive reviews and grossed $90 million.
+At the 62nd Academy Awards, it was nominated for four Academy Awards, winning Best Visual Effects.